DIY Workbench Ideas

 • Complete the workbench top assembly by adding a Plywood top (The lead photo above shows an optional hardwood top):

 • For the plywood Top – We recommend using (1) piece of 3/4″ MDF plywood.
 Attach the plywood to the top of the framing by countersinking 1 1/2″ drywall screws.
 MDF plywood will provide a smooth and practical finish to work on for most projects.
-For added protection, add a coat of clear varnish to make stains easier to clean up.
+For added protection, add a coat of clear varnish to make stains more straightforward to clean up.

 Note: If you need a rougher top (for doing metalwork as an example), you can use two layers of 7/16″ – 1/2″ OSB plywood instead.
 OSB (oriented strand board) is rough and ready to take all the abuse – but it isn’t the best-looking finish.